comapi/comapi-sdk-js-samples/chat-layer/AngularJS/1.x/basic_chat/README.md

 ### Key Features:

  * Sdk initialisation and authentication are managed internally within this service - The app can just call the methods they require and the requested result will be returned via a promise.

- * Comapi events are internally subscribed to and re-broadcasted on $rootScope to fit in with the angular framework and to mitigate against any race conditions with subscribing before sdk is initialised.

 ## App Architecture
 Here is a quick run through of the functionality that this app exposes.
 There are basically 3 pages as follows ...